Fishing on the North Shore

 Grand Marais area:

 Despite a relatively mild winter, late season snowfall and cold temps caused snow and ice to persist.
 This is a strong contrast to last year’s early snow melt and ice out.
-Depending on warm weather and rain events, ice out might occur just before the opener.
-Some lakes my still see ice cover.
 Given the predicted cold-water temperatures for the opener walleye may still be spawning in certain areas.
 Fishing should be good.
-The Grand Marais area has a handful of waters that are closed in May to protect walleye spawning populations so please check the regulations prior to your fishing trip.
-Signs are placed on shore or with floating signs at those locations.
-Also new walleye regulations exist for the popular Sea Gull, Gull and Saganaga lakes, with a three-fish bag limit, only one fish larger than 20 inches.
+Note that new walleye regulations exist for the popular Sea Gull, Gull and Saganaga lakes, with a three-fish bag limit, only one fish larger than 20 inches.
 Good northern pike fishing can likely be found in shallow warmer bays of larger lakes for trophy sized pike but are typically low in abundance.
 Water temps may need to rise before they are aggressive.
 Smallmouth bass fishing will be extremely slow for the opener but will slowly pick up after Memorial Day.
-Lake trout fishing, in relatively shallow water, should be excellent for the opener due to late ice out.
 For anglers looking to target stocked rainbow trout lakes, try Birch, Esther, Kimball, Mayhew, Mink, Pine (i.e. Trestle Pine), Thompson, Trout and Leo lakes.
 Those lakes are stocked annually with yearling rainbow trout in May.
 Many area lakes are also stocked with fall fingerling brook trout or splake, both inside and outside the Boundary Waters Canoe Area Wilderness.
 Backcountry fishing for brook trout, lake trout and splake can be outstanding.
 Fishing for trout should be good this spring with cold temperatures keeping fish in shallow waters and more accessible to shore or canoe anglers.
 The major tributaries of Lake Superior in the Grand Marais area might still hold some steelhead into May as runs will be later than usual.
 Considerable stream ice and deep snowpack are contributing to this.
 Popular tributaries to fish on the upper shore are the Temperance, Cascade, Devil Track and Brule rivers.
 Brook trout fishing in streams (above barriers) may be good with decent stream flow but variable.
-Anglers should be aware that some forest roads and portage trails may be in poor spring conditions and to plan accordingly.